mugoh/RL-Malaria-Challenge/README.md

 This problem aims to seek the most optimal combination of action intervention methods to control the transmission, prevalence and health outcomes of malaria infection, should be distributed in a simulated human population.
 The solution using Reinforcement Learning, to identify sequential decisions that yield the largest accumulative reward for Malaria intervention measured in the population.

+#### Environment Info
+*State*

+Observations occur over a 5 year timeframe.
+The `env` gives five states `[1, 2, 3, 4, 5]`.
+State transition is independent of action selected.

+*Actions*

+The action is a tuple of possible continous intervention methods `[0, 1]` i.e., Insecticide Spraying and Distributing Nets

+*Reward*

+The reward is a function of the received Health Outcomes of the policy-selected intervention measures per unit cost. *`-r(inf, inf)`*

 #### Setup
 1. Install the Ushiriki library
 ```